 Last but not least, be communicative and keep the dialogue going.
 Many leads lose confidence when their answers and comments are met with silence from brands.
 They feel ignored and they will soon unfollow the respective page.

 Since Facebook™ ads have the general format of a regular post, some leads will comment on it.
-Some of them will ask general purpose questions, but others may want to know something specific connected with the ads.
+Some of them will ask general purpose questions, but others may want to know something specific connection with the ads.
 The right answer, given as promptly as possible, can turn the lead into a confident customer.